ikaros-studio/climatearttaskorce-frontend/CONTRIBUTING.md

 ```
 <initials>-<feature name>
     |            |
-    |            └─⫸ Name of the feature
+    |            └─⫸ Name of the feature underscore separated in lowercase
     |
     └─⫸ Initials of user's name for ex. first letter of name
 ```